 (Breakdown of missing Pakatan politicians during the crucial voting of national budget recently – chart source: Go Malaysia)

-The question is what happened to the missing 20 especially those on the MIA list includes, sadly, senior politicians and one Chief Minister?
+The question is what happened to the missing 20 Pakatan Rakyat politicians especially those on the MIA list includes, sadly, senior politicians and one Chief Minister?

-After several years getting the key votes from the people, are these people from the Pakatan been starting to slack without them knowing about it?
+After several years of getting the key votes from the people, are these people from the PR been starting to slack without them knowing about it?
 Why the missing absentees from the Parliament sessions?

 RPK rightly stated:-